 Since there are not any research studies specifically looking at sleep texting, we cannot yet be certain about its cause.
 However, research on other parasomnias provides hints at the mechanisms behind sleep texting.

-Parasomnia behaviors can take place during rapid eye movement (REM) sleep, non-rapid eye movement (NREM) sleep, and in the state between sleep and consciousness.
-Certain parasomnias are most commonly associated with certain states of consciousness.
-For example, the confusional arousals that often lead to sleepwalking tend to happen during NREM sleep, while acting out dreams is associated with REM sleep.
+Parasomnia behaviors can take place during rapid eye movement (REM) sleep, non-rapid eye movement (NREM) sleep and consciousness.
+Certain parasomnias are most commonly associated with specific states of sleep.
+For example, the confusional arousals that often lead to sleepwalking tend to happen during NREM sleep, while suddenly acting out dreams is associated with REM sleep.
 Sleep talking can occur during NREM or REM sleep.
-Sleep paralysis, in which a person’s mind is awake while their body is still paralyzed, occurs during partial wakefulness.
+Sleep paralysis, in which a person’s mind is awake while their body is still paralyzed, occurs when partial wakefulness overlaps with REM sleep.
+Given the complexity of the behavior, it is most likely that sleep texting occurs out of NREM sleep.

 Regardless of when in the sleep cycle sleep texting occurs, certain factors might make its occurrence more likely.
 The following factors increase a person’s risk of experiencing parasomnias in general: